comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 cd ../scripts
 bash frame1.sh "Trip info recorded successfully"
 ```
-[This script shows the algorith for recording a car trip]
+[Fig][This script shows the algorith for recording a car trip]
+The following steps summarize the algorithms to record trip info:
+1. Check arguments (Plate, km,Date-out,Date-in) if 4, then continue, if not "message", exit.
+1. Check that the car exists.
+1. If car exists then write the trip info in the $plate.txt file, without erasing previous trips.

 Edit
 ==================
 The edit function edits a car's details stored in the maincarfile.txt file.
-The following steps summarize the algorithms to edit a car info:
-1. Check the number of arguments.
-If not equal to 4, then print "message" and exit
-1. atribute variables to the arguments
-1. move to the database file to locate the car file
-1. check if car file exists.
-If not, then print "message" and exit.
-Else, copy the arguments to the car file.
-1. move to the script file to locate the frame script
-1. show results in frame script

 ```.sh
  #!/bin/bash